 The size of the water tank will affect how many refills it’ll take to vacuum and mop your entire floor.
 A larger tank that holds more water can clear wide floors without as many refills, but it can also effect the tool’s maneuverability with the added weight of the water.

 Corded vs. Cordless

 Upright and handheld vacuum and mop combos can be corded or cordless.
 Corded-electric vacuum and mops offer uninterrupted, high-speed cleaning performance at the cost of maneuverability and a heftier build.
 Cordless vacuum and mops are lighter in weight and can also vacuum above-ground surfaces, but their battery life is pretty limited—typically around 45 minutes.

-This generally applies to those who are on the fence between choosing an upright vacuum and mops and a robotic cleaner.
+This generally applies to those who are on the fence between choosing an upright vacuum and mop and a robotic cleaner.
 In general, robots are several times more expensive than their traditional upright counterparts, but in exchange, you get a robot that does your bidding!
-YOU don’t have to do the vacuuming and mopping anymore as long as a robot is busy patrolling your floors.
+YOU don’t have to do the vacuuming and mopping anymore as long as the robot is busy patrolling your floors.

 What Are the Benefits of Vacuum and Mop Combos?

 First and foremost, a vacuum and mop combo tool practically eliminates the need to purchase an upright vacuum cleaner and a mop.
-Instead, you get the to enjoy the best of both dry and wet-cleaning worlds with a single tool.
-If you can spend less time maintaining your floors, why would you choose not to?
+Instead, you get to enjoy the best of both dry- and wet-cleaning worlds with a single tool.
+If you can spend less time maintaining your floors, why choose not to?